Table of Contents

 To do this, you can first start by asking your team before the meeting if they have anything to share.
 Then, in the meeting agenda, you can make time slots for these individuals.
 Also, at the very end of the meeting, you can go around in a circle and give everyone a chance to say any thoughts.
 Rather than saying, "final thoughts?", actually call on them by name so they know it's their turn to speak.
 The last thing you want is for genius ideas to be hiding within the minds of the more introverted members of your team.

-Invite a guest speaker
+Inviting a guest speaker

-Watch a relevant Ted Talk
+Watching a relevant Ted Talk

-Celebrate someone's performance or achievement
+Celebrating someone's performance or achievement

 Communication and understanding between team members is a key ingredient to an effective team, especially when it's between a manager and a direct report.
 To get your team talking about their feelings, challenges, and wants, ask questions like these in your monthly team meetings: